Juppi88/mylly-engine/README.md

 ## Development

-The development of the engine is not tied to any IDE, however currently Clang 6.0 is used for compiling.
-There is no reason though why the project couldn't be compiled with e.g. GCC as well.
+The development of the engine is not tied to any IDE or compiler, and [CMake](https://cmake.org/) is used to manage the build process.
+See the example game repository for an example build process and project hierarchy.

 ### Profiling